go101/golds/README.md

   * Click the name of a method specified in an interface type declaration to show the methods implementing it (only for package-level named interface types now).
     In the method-implementation page, click each the name of an interface method to show the uses of the interface method.
 * Shows code statistics ([demo](https://docs.go101.org/std/statistics.html)).
-  * Click some of the SVG pictures to show corresponding toppest list.
+  * Click some of the SVG pictures to show corresponding toppest lists.
 * __Supports generating static HTML docs pages, to avoid rebuilding the docs later.__
   This is good for package developers to host docs of their own packages.
   (The docs of standard packages are generated within about 10 seconds, and the docs of the kubernetes project packages are generated within about 100 seconds.)